 Samsung Galaxy Note 10 full review

 As expected, Samsung has unveiled the Galaxy Note 10 but this year there are two models to choose from.
-We’ve been hands-on with the smaller regular size ahead of Unpacked so here are our initial impressions.
+We’ve always wanted a smaller option and here it is, but is it up to scratch?
+Here's our full and in-depth Galaxy Note 10 review.

-It’s no secret that the Note range has always been popular and a success - if we veer round the Note 7 - but it has always appealed to a certain type of user.
+It’s no secret that the Note range has always been popular and a success - if we pretend the Note 7 never happened - but it has always appealed to a certain type of user.
 Namely those wanting a bigger screen, or ‘phablet’ as they were more commonly called at first.

 Those wanting the S Pen stylus but with a more manageable device haven’t been able to have it from Samsung, until now.
 The regular Galaxy Note 10 is now the ‘mini’ or ‘compact’ version if you like, moving more in-line with the Galaxy S10 range.

-You don’t get the exact same set of specs - screen aside - but of course, it will be the cheaper of the two.
+You don’t get the exact same set of specs - screen aside - but of course, it is the cheaper of the two.
 Check our Note 10 vs Note 10+ review for a full comparison.

 The Galaxy Note 10 comes it at £899/$949 which is £100 more than the Note 9 but it's still a way off some of the most expensive smartphones on the market.
-You'll want to consider the Note 10+ though as it's £100/$150 more with quite a few extra bits.
+You'll want to consider the Note 10+ though as it's only £100/$150 extra, with quite a few extra bits.

 Design & Build